xijiang/gmat/README.md

 A function, _vcf2g_, is included to convert it to the working format.

 ## Realization of parallel calculation
-This is realized in two steps:
+This is realized in two stages:
-  1. G calculator stores the genotype in locus-majored for SIMD
+  1. G calculator stores the genotypes locus-majored for SIMD
   2. Using bash to parallelization, which is
      * Cheaper
      * Easier to understand